davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 [web of trust]: https://www.gnupg.org/gph/en/manual/x334.html#AEN384

-* Master key vs. subkey - A PGP key may contain other information in addition to the key itself.
+* Primary key vs. subkey - A PGP key may contain other information in addition to the key itself.
 A subkey is a key that is stored as a sub-component of another key.
-The Master key is the top level key.
+The Primary key is the top level key.
 * Public key - This post is working with the published version of the key structure.
 Therefore, only public keys are described (the ones that encrypt and create signatures).
 Your local version of your key also includes the associated private keys (for decryption and signature verification), to define the key pair.
 * Key structure - Part of the challenge of understanding gpg key management documentation is the flexibility in the definition of the word 'key'.
 It can refer to a specific private or public key, or to a particular key pair, or to the OpenPGP structure that defines a suite of information associated with a key or set of keys.
 I will use the term "key/public key" and "key structure" to distinguish between the possible interpretations.
 Key pairs and private keys will not come up here.
 "Key structure' is not a term you will see outside of this post.
-* Key ID - A hexadecimal string that identifies a key (usually the master key).
+* Key ID - A hexadecimal string that identifies a key (usually the primary key).
-* UID, or User ID - The name and email of the user is stored in one or more UID entries, stored under the Master key.
+* UID, or User ID - The name and email of the user is stored in one or more UID entries, stored under the Primary key.
 * Certification vs. signing - 'Signing' is an action against arbitrary data.
 'Certification' is the signing of another key.
 Ironically, the act of certifying a key is universally called "key signing".
 Just embrace the contradiction.
 * Key packet - 'Packet' is the term used by RFC4880 to identify a component of the message format.
 Messages and keys structures are made up of packets and subpackets of various types.